 Roi Vaara was born in 1953 in Moss (Norway) from Finnish parents, studied art in University of Art and Design (now Aalto University) in 1972-75 in Helsinki and in Jyväskylä University 1976-77 in Finland.
 He was granted a state award from the Arts Council of Finland in 2000 and the Niinistö Foundation's Ars Fennica Prize in 2005.
 In 2010 he was nominated (by Esther Ferrer) to 5x5 CASTELLÓ International Art Prize and was awarded Pro Finlandia Medal of the Order of Lion in Finland.

 The idea of the project is to create a sustainable and innovative event showcasing major international artists representing different tendencies in performance art.
 In the first edition of the festival we decided to host one artist at the time for between 7 and 10 days.
 To give time to the artist to come closer to the environment, to better understand it, feel it and work in it.
 Then we wanted to produce a 7-10 days festival where all artists collectively were invited for a certain period of time.
 Maybe they will as a group working together better understand the landscape and understand their challenges, how to work with the unique nature and animal life, the stillness and silence conveyed, as well as the societal structure of the small settlements.
-For the fifth edition of 2019 we will hopefully do both.
-We have decided to invite a small group of artists and scientists in September.
-As soon as the artists and scientists have agreed to take part and the budget allows it we will publish it on this web page.
+For the seventh edition of Arctic Action we want to invite ten artists from the North to tell their stories from the North.

 Our objective of Arctic Action is to profile it as an innovative and high quality event of live art on the international contemporary art scene and highlight its natural core themes, the relationship between man and nature and environmental protection.